Suloch/ChatServer-javaSockets-/README.md

 # ChatServer
 This is an implementation of basic Chat server using java sockets.
-The can handle more than one chatroom at a time and also more than one two users in the chatroom.
+The server can handle more than one chatroom at a time and also more than one two users in the same chatroom.

 ## Compiling
 Compiling the server